Optimal search reach for heavy neutral leptons at a muon collider

-In the first step, we generated event samples with \textsc{Whizard 3.0.2}~\cite{Moretti:2001zz,Kilian:2007gr,Brass:2018xbv} at leading order (LO) in the SM coupling constants (though recently higher-order corrections have become available in an automated manner~\cite{Bredt:2022dmm} and simulated detector response with \textsc{Delphes 3.5.0}~\cite{deFavereau:2013fsa} using built-in Muon Collider detector cards.
+In the first step, we generated event samples with \textsc{Whizard 3.0.2}~\cite{Moretti:2001zz,Kilian:2007gr,Brass:2018xbv} at leading order (LO) in the SM coupling constants (although recently higher-order corrections have become available in an automated manner~\cite{Bredt:2022dmm}), while parton showering and hadronization were performed using the built-in interface to \textsc{Pythia~6}~\cite{Sjostrand:2006za}.
+Then, we simulated detector response with \textsc{Delphes 3.5.0}~\cite{deFavereau:2013fsa} using default Muon Collider detector cards.
 At the generator level, a set of cuts was applied to remove possible singularities.
 They included 10-GeV cuts on the energy of produced jets and leptons, the invariant mass of quark and lepton pairs, and the four-momentum transfer from the incoming muons.
 Furthermore, it was required that at least one lepton could be detected in the central detector (we assumed $5^{\circ}<\theta<175^{\circ}$, where $\theta$ is the lepton polar angle).
 For the detector simulation, the VLC clustering algorithm in the exclusive two-jet mode (R = 1.5, $\beta$ = 1, $\gamma$ = 1 -- see \cite{Boronat:2016tgd}) was applied.
+The choice of the mode corresponds to the expected signal topology, consisting of two reconstructed jets and one lepton.
 Since the considered \textsc{Delphes} model cannot generate fake lepton tracks, only 4- and 6-fermion background processes with at least one lepton in the final state ($qq \ell \nu$, $qq \ell \ell$, $\ell \ell \ell \ell$, $qqqq \ell \nu$, $qqqq \ell \ell$, $qq \ell \nu \ell \nu$, $qq \ell \nu \nu \nu$) were generated.
 The most important channels in terms of cross section ($\mathcal{O}(1\textnormal{ ab})$ at both energy stages) were $qq \ell \nu$ and $\ell \ell \ell \ell$; the latter could be, however, easily reduced by lepton identification.
 Background channels induced by photons from collinear initial-state splittings were neglected, as their impact on the final results was found to be marginal.